joergkeller/beehive-sensor/README.md

     - DHT11/22 temperature and humidity sensor
     - Weight cell with HX711 converter
     - LoRaWan connection (TTN)
-    - Solar power with rechargeable battery
+    - Solar power and rechargeable battery (LiPo)
     - Push-Button with LED to disable temporary (manual mode)
     - Evtl. slave devices with RS-485?

 - **LoRaWAN** TTN-Gateway/Network/Application\
-  Beehives usually have no wired internet connection and high-speed connections using GSM and WLAN should be avoided to keep radiation low.\
+  Beehives usually have no wired internet connection and high-speed connections using GSM and WLAN is avoided to keep radiation low.\
   [TheThingsNetwork](https://www.thethingsnetwork.org/) TTN is a global open LoRa network.
 If no gateway is available within some km near the beehives, an additional gateway can easily be installed.
     - Transmits messages from the LoRa gateways to the internet, handles authorization (OTAA/ABP) and encoding/decoding of messages
     - Allows direct ThingSpeak integration (only 1 device per application with 1 channel)